DanaAlesmael/Hospital-Robot-Body/README.md

 * The part where the robot's wheels should be attached to was kept the same as in the original design to save time and to focus more on the body's design.

+* ScreenShots files represent the original design as followed in my hand sketch design.
+However, similar ideas came to my mind while designing.
+For example, using an open source medical icon instead of doing it from scratch would not only save time but also enhance the robot's quality.